EBMCalculator/ebmcalculator.github.io/support.md

           <span>&#9654;</span> Why did you create this app?
         </div>
         <div class="faq-answer">
-          I was tired of looking for various online calculators to interpreting study results.
-I built the EBM Calculator app to streamline this process and to simplify evidence appraisal.<br><br>
+          I got tired of jumping between different online calculators just to interpret study results, so I built the EBM Calculator to streamline the process and make evidence appraisal simpler.<br><br>
-          My first version was coded in Python for use on my laptop.
-I decided to make it an official iOS app to share it easily with colleagues who were also evaluating the medical literature!<br><br>
+          The first version was a Python script I used on my laptop.
+I later turned it into an iOS app to make it easier to share with colleagues who were also digging into the medical literature.<br><br>
-          It’s come a long way since I started, but it’s still a purposefully simple app: input data from a study to see the strength of association (for studies on a new therapy or exposure), the performance of a diagnostic test, or to calculate the post-test probability.
+          It’s come a long way since then, but the goal remains the same: a purposefully simple app that helps you assess the strength of an association (for therapies or exposures), evaluate diagnostic test performance, or calculate post-test probability.
                         <!-- Back toTop Link -->
         <p style="text-align: right; margin: 0.5em 0;">
           <a href="#top" class="back-to-top">⬆ Back to top</a>